 In this blog, I want to write about post-natal depression, revisiting and summarising a classic paper by Lawrence Blum, an American Psychiatrist and Psychotherapist.
-The paper was written originally in relation to post natal depression in mothers, however, because it essentially explores the conflicts aroused in becoming a parent and caregiver, particularly in relation to our own experiences of caregiving.
-I think it applies also to fathers and to same sex couples and heterosexual couples where the caring of the infant is more equally shared.
+The paper was written originally in relation to postnatal depression in mothers, however, because it essentially explores the conflicts aroused in becoming a parent and caregiver, particularly in relation to our own experiences of caregiving.
+I think it applies also to fathers and to same-sex couples and heterosexual couples where the caring of the infant is more equally shared.

-Blum’s paper, titled the, “Psychodynamics of Postpartum depression”, is available on the web.
+Blum’s paper, titled the “Psychodynamics of Postpartum depression”, is available on the web.

-The paper draws a distinction between baby blues which he defines as the hormonal induced depression resulting from pregnancy and childbirth, and post-natal depression, which has typical features of depression, – ‘sadness, crying, insomnia, or excessive sleep, low mood, low energy, loss of appetite, agitation and self-critical thinking.’
+The paper draws a distinction between baby blues which he defines as the hormonally induced depression resulting from pregnancy and childbirth, and post-natal depression, which has typical features of depression, – ‘sadness, crying, insomnia, or excessive sleep, low mood, low energy, loss of appetite, agitation and self-critical thinking.’

-He describes the external factors that can contribute, such as prior anxieties and depressions, low external support, difficult relationships, difficulty conceiving, stressful life events, etc. He summarises the studies at the time into the results of different therapies and concludes that supportive counselling, CBT and Psychodynamic Psychotherapy were all superior to the control and that the Psychodynamic therapy had the biggest impact on depression, as defined by the DSM 111.
+He describes the external factors that can contribute, such as prior anxieties and depressions, low external support, difficult relationships, difficulty conceiving, stressful life events, etc. He summarises the studies at the time into the results of different therapies and concludes that supportive counselling, CBT and Psychodynamic Psychotherapy were all superior to the control and that Psychodynamic therapy had the biggest impact on depression, as defined by the DSM 111.

 The focus is then on the possible ‘psychodynamics’ of the depression and these are what I shall briefly outline here as these are what can really be usefully explored and alleviated by Psychotherapy.
 Three principle emotional conflicts are outlined; Dependency conflicts, Anger conflicts and Parent conflicts.

 In order to care for a baby, there is a need to be utterly depended upon, this is tiring and emotional and benefits from support.
-If there is a conflict about receiving support, a self-denial of the caregivers own needs, they can seek to repress their own essential vulnerability and needs and get depressed.
+If there is a conflict about receiving support, self-denial of the caregiver’s own needs, they can seek to repress their own essential vulnerability and needs and get depressed.

-Often people manage this part by becoming carers and end up in caring roles, such as therapists (a good a reason as any why therapists need their own therapy!)
+Often people manage this part by becoming carers and end up in caring roles, such as therapists (a good reason as any why therapists need their own therapy!)
 This counter-dependent strategy can work until it doesn’t.
 Someone who seems to be managing everything well, suddenly finds the balance has tipped too far.
 A baby can stir up the caregivers previously unconscious or sleeping wishes to be cared for, hidden by a display of independence.

-A conflict with feelings of anger, which can feel counter to the role of caregiver.
+A conflict with feelings of anger, which can feel counter to the role of the caregiver.
 Parents can feel they don’t have a right to be angry, feel guilty about it or frightened of it, yet may have experiences and histories, which have left them feeling angry.
-Anger can be felt towards the baby, either as a projection of past hurts, or for the very real things it has done to the parents lives; tuned them upside down, deprived them of sleep, money, jobs, sex, etc, while carrying on with its incessant demands obliviously.
+Anger can be felt towards the baby, either as a projection of past hurts or for the very real things it has done to the parents lives; tuned them upside down, deprived them of sleep, money, jobs, sex, etc, while carrying on with its incessant demands obliviously.
 The danger apart from depression in all of this, is that these feelings are denied and controlled and ‘loss of control can follow from over control as internal pressure builds up”, and has to be released, either threatening the relationship with the baby or more commonly being displaced onto partners.

 Feeling the anger, tolerating it, and judiciously putting it into words, easy for the clinician to say, is the difficult and essential task for the person who is looking after the baby.

-Caring for baby can stir up unresolved and unprocessed feelings about the caregivers own experiences of being cared for, whether a mum or a dad by a mum or a dad.
+Caring for a baby can stir up unresolved and unprocessed feelings about the caregiver’s own experiences of being cared for, whether a mum or a dad by a mum or a dad.
 Although a negative experience of being cared for can positively inform the ways in which the caregiver feels they don’t want to be, it doesn’t necessarily translate into clear ideas of how or what to be.
-In addition the caregiver, giving the baby what it didn’t receive, can be gratifying but can also stir up the wounds of what they, the caregiver, didn’t receive.
+In addition, the caregiver, giving the baby what it didn’t receive, can be gratifying but can also stir up the wounds of what they, the caregiver, didn’t receive.

 I would like to finish with Donald Winnicott,’s, (a British paediatrician and Psychotherapist), funny but true reasons why a mother, (or father or caregiver), hates their baby, with the intention in which they were written, to provide relief from the day to day conflicts, that can be felt in the rewarding, important but by no means easy job of nurturing an infant:-